stainslaw/thirdlandingpage/README.md

 # thirdlandingpage
-Third practice round at landing page
+Third practice round at landing page in the form of a british retail site.